 Taker orders remove liquidity.
 When you place a market order or a limit order that executes immediately against an existing order, you are "taking" liquidity from the order book.

 Exchanges reward makers with lower fees because they want more liquidity on their platform.
-Typical fee ranges:
+Here is how the major exchanges compare in 2026:

 The spread: the fee you do not see